 Never dump unwanted items in public places like rivers or arroyos.
 Take them to recycling centers, donation centers, or landfills that have liners proventing leakage into the groundwater and soil.

 Donate your old car to charity.
 This will keep cars out of the landfills and prevent automobile fluids from leaking into the soil and groundwater.
 Car donations can be tax deductible in the United States.

+• The City of San Diego Environmental Services Department collects recyclables in blue bins from the street curb.
+Permitted mixed materials in the blue bins include magazines, newspapers, catalogs, phonebooks, dry food boxes, packaging, paper bags, cardboard, white paper, colored paper, letters, junk mail, steel, tin, aluminum, foil, pie plates, glass, plastic bottles (1 and 2), all California redemption value (CRV) containers, and empty aerosol cans.

+• The City of San Diego Environmental Services Department also can recommend companies to recycle construction, demolition, and yard wastes.
+They offer condominium and apartment recycling programs, and commercial recycling programs.
+Household hazardous wastes are accepted at the hazardous waste transfer facility which is open Saturdays at the Miramar Landfill entrance on Convoy St. just north of 53-Frwy.
+For all questions regarding recycling in San Diego call 858-694-7000.

 Air Quality